2019 Halle synagogue shooting: Perpetrator

 The perpetrator was Stephan Balliet (born 10 January 1992), a 27-year-old German neo-Nazi, who lived in an apartment in Benndorf near Eisleben, with his mother.
-He grew up in Saxony-Anhalt and learned to handle weapons during his time in the German armed forces, having done his six-month military service in a Panzergrenadier battalion as an 18-year-old.
+He grew up in Saxony-Anhalt and learned to handle weapons during his time in the Bundeswehr, having done his six-month military service in a Panzergrenadier battalion as an 18-year-old.
 There, he was trained on the use of the HK G36 assault rifle and the HK P8 pistol.
 No evidence of right-wing beliefs were found in his military file.
 He studied "molecular and structural product design" for one year at the age of 22, and after that chemistry for one year at Halle University.

 In addition to the livestream, Balliet left a manifesto in English, where he stated his goal had been to "Kill as many anti-Whites as possible, Jews preferred."
-The manifesto contained antisemitic and neo-Nazi messages, contained photos and descriptions of his homemade weapons arsenal and information about his intentions.
+The manifesto contained antisemitic and neo-Nazi messages, photos and descriptions of his homemade weapons arsenal and information about his intentions.
 Balliet claimed to have chosen the Halle synagogue as the target because it was the closest place where he could find "the Jew."
 He wrote that "if he could kill only one Jew, that was worth the attack."
 His manifesto showed his belief in a "Jewish world conspiracy."
 Balliet announced his plans on an imageboard called Meguca, which was shut down shortly after the shooting.
 On Meguca, Balliet wrote that he had made DIY weapons in recent years using a 3D printer and that anyone who wanted to could watch him in a "live test" via a link to his live-stream.
 He utilised makeshift weapon designs by Philip Luty.

 A psychological assessment after the shooting described him as having a complex personality disorder with autistic traits, but that he was aware and morally responsible for his actions.
 He was deemed to be of an average intelligence by a forensic psychiatrist; his IQ was tested at 105.
 The same psychiatrist also described him as having been a socially awkward loner with an unstable sense of self-worth since his youth.
 During the trial he repeatedly requested he not be referred to as mentally ill under any circumstances, deeming a diagnosis "politically motivated".